jpjacobs/general_qcj/README.md

 - Many single and multi-qubit gates;
 - `N a b... q gate` : apply gate in N qubit system to qubits a, b ...;
 - `rg` : quickly generate a (multi-)qubit state;
-- `selm` :selective measurement in the Z-basis, returning probabilities for each bit string and the resulting states;
+- `selm` : selective measurement in the Z-basis, returning probabilities for each bit string and the resulting states;
 - `pickst`: based on the results of selective measurement, pick one of the resulting states;
 - `out` and `inn` : outer & inner product of states;
 - `rst` creates random y qubit states;